quixio/quix-samples/python/sources/GooglePubSub/README.md

 # Google Pub/Sub Connector
-If you already have a Google Pub/Sub topic, you can connect it to Quix with this simple bridge.
+This project let's you connect to Google Pub/Sub.

+You can subscribe to any Pub/Sub topic, and use the real-time data to build your application in Quix.

 ## Requirements/prerequisites